What Are the Joys and Advantages of Minimalist Travel?

 I love the minimal completeness of packing for travel.
 You consider carefully which clothes you'll need, which toiletries and accessories.
 You might bring a book or a journal; you'll probably bring your phone.
 But you carry only what you've chosen to take with you.
 It's the ultimate in decluttering.

-It's rather liberating to exist with only a fraction of your possessions.
-You have mindfully curated a collection of the things you love the most and which you think you will need.
-And because you travel so lightly, you can be ready and on your way with a minimum of fuss.
+It's liberating to live with a fraction of your possessions.
+You've mindfully curated a collection of the things you won't be able to do without, whether that's clean socks and comfortable shoes or your favorite necklace and a beautiful pashmina.* And because you travel so lightly, you can be ready and on your way with a minimum of fuss.

-But maybe you're not a fan of crowds and security checks, layovers and long waits.
+But maybe you agree with Jane Austen.
+Maybe you're not a fan of crowds and security checks, layovers and long waits.
 I actually find long car or plane trips extremely uncomfortable.
 Since I have sciatica and Restless Leg Syndrome, the confinement can be unbearable after more than a couple of hours.

 I can relate to feelings shared by Coco Chanel, who said, "Traveling is so complicated.
 There are so many people everywhere.
 I make my best journeys on my couch."